Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Even a good cat litter scoop eventually wears out.

-If it starts bending, cracking, or letting clumps fall back into the box, it’s time to replace it.
+If it starts bending, cracking, or letting clumps fall back into the box, it is time to replace it.
 Worn edges and misshaped slots also make scooping slower and less clean.

-Replacing it early keeps your routine quick and avoids ending up without a scoop when it finally breaks.
+Replacing it early keeps your routine quick and avoids getting stuck without a scoop when it finally breaks.

 Frequently Asked Questions